 What food are they munching on in your (supposedly clean) washing machine?
 Soap scum.

-It's soap residue combined with the skin and body oils that were on your clothing.
-It's a fact, but it's not a pretty thought (or odor) at all.
+We mainly think of soap scum being a problem in bathrooms and the kitchen but it can also be a problem in the washing machine.
+Soap scum is a soap residue combined with the skin cells and body oils that are left behind on your clothing.
+It’s a fact, but it’s not a pretty thought at all.

 At some point or another, most of us are guilty of using too much laundry detergent or fabric softener.
 I’ll admit I’m guilty of pouring it straight in the wash load.